Professor Simon Hall

 - Mark Walmsley, “The First Draft of History”: How the Process of News Construction has Influenced our Understanding of the Civil and Gay Rights Movements of the Long 1960s', completed spring 2016

 - Lauren Mottle, 'African American GIs, Anti-Vietnam War activism, and the Citizen-Soldier' (co-supervised with Say Burgin & Jessica Meyer), completed spring 2019.

-- Sabina Peck, 'Multiracial activism around reproductive rights in America from the second wave of feminism.' (co-supervised with Kate Dossett)
+- Sabina Peck, 'Multiracial activism around reproductive rights in America from the second wave of feminism.' (co-supervised with Kate Dossett), completed summer 2018.

 - Toby Lanyon Jones, 'American Opposition to the Vietnam War in Britain during the 1960s and 1970s'